doriantaylor/xslt-transclusion/README.md

 apprehensive.
 Aside from a provisional `<iframe seamless>` which was eventually removed, the specification is silent on the subject.

+## Targets

+* Design patterns in XSLT 1.0 for performing reliable transclusions within the scope of a given website,
+* XSLT 1.0 library encapsulating those patterns which can be encapsulated,
+* Design patterns in (X)HTML5 conducive to straightforward, uncomplicated transclusion and content reuse.

 ## Desiderata

 For a transclusion reference, we want an element which is legal